 As some of you may know, I practice sound design a lot, and that includes drum sounds.
 Kicks and small percussion sounds are simple and easy to create within audiotool, but snares are a bit harder.
 Currently, I make a small transient and a white noise layer.
 With enough precise eqing, wavershaper, and other effects, i can make it sound somewhat ok.
 But nothing like the powerful EDM snares you tend to hear.
 I have a hunch that white noise isn't proper to use for snares.
 I have also heard that feedback with the delay works, but whenever I try that, there is a bunch of extra tonality.
-If you are well experienced in drum synthesis, I would appreciate a few pointers.

 You could reverse engineer this by looking at the waveform of a snare and determining what basic waveform seems to be at the fundamental root of the sound.